 Conditions for Growing Bellflowers

-Bellflowers perform best in Zones 4 and up but may grow in Zone 3 with some protection.
+Bellflowers perform best in USDA plant hardiness zones 4 and up but may grow in zone 3 with some protection.
 They are cold hardy plants that are useful specimens in areas with hard winters.

 How to Grow Campanula Bellflowers